nextcloud/docker/README.md

 - `NEXTCLOUD_TABLE_PREFIX` (default: _""_) Optional prefix for the tables.
 Used to be `oc_` in the past

-The auto install and update script is only triggered when a default command is used (`apache-foreground` or `php-fpm`).
-If you use a custom command you can reenable the install / update with
+The install and update script is only triggered when a default command is used (`apache-foreground` or `php-fpm`).
+If you use a custom command you have to enable the install / update with

 - `NEXTCLOUD_UPDATE` (default: _0_)